She Births® Doula Service

 I am extremely happy to be able to offer our bespoke Doula Service infused with the unique She Births® philosophy and methods for pregnancy, birthing and postpartum.

 Rest assured that by hiring a doula with us you are making a great investment in your family’s happiness.
-A doula provides you and your partner with the best care throughout this powerful and transformative time.
+Doula care provides you and your partner with the best care and support during labour throughout this powerful and transformative time.

 Nadine Richardson, She Births® founder is one of the longest standing doulas in the eastern suburbs of Sydney and with over half of our families asking her to recommend or send her little black book of doulas, she decided to curate a team of the best in the business all trained and experienced in the She Births® methods.

 Our doulas are experienced, intelligent, insightful, creative and nurturing.
-All these qualities are essential for a really great birth experience.
+All these qualities are essential for a really great birth experience and birth outcomes.
 Our doulas have been trained in the She Births® method and practical tools and have worked alongside Nadine.

 They value the importance of evidence-based and high quality antenatal education.
 They provide a container for discourse that will allow you to dive deep into fears and they facilitate ritual that will nurture and support in the inner transformational journey.